 The Port of Long Beach (POLB) is the second-busiest container port in the United States and is a leading gateway for international trade.
-POLB is investing approximately $5.4 billion in capital projects over the next ten years, including the Middle Harbor redevelopment project, the Gerald Desmond Bridge replacement project, the Pier G terminal redevelopment project, several rail improvement projects, four separate shore-to-ship power projects, new fire stations/fire boats projects, and a number of other public works projects, including various roadway, water, sewer, and storm drain improvements.
+POLB is investing approximately $4.5 billion in capital projects over the next 10 years.